Get to know PeekMed

 Knowing the implant brand and size, surgeons do not have to try out several options and since all the suggestions take into account data from other surgeries, may even suggest an implant you don’t normally use.

 This leads to an improvement in surgical floor usage and reduces the turnover time.
-And while a good old analog preoperative planning might seem a perfect solution, studies show that doing it digitally might save you up to 39% time planning, too.
+While a good old analog preoperative planning might seem a perfect solution, studies show that doing it digitally might save you up to 39% time planning, too.

 Improving the quality of healthcare with technology

 If you know what instruments and implants you’ll be needing, you are not only improving your logistics and managing healthcare spending.
-You are proving a patient-centered approach too.
+You are providing a patient-centered approach too.

 Accessing this data and information is a good strategy to prevent complications such as shoulder osteoarthritis or incomplete recovery (incomplete restoration of joint motion), studies suggest.